 God’s Love for the Roma People Shines Even in the Midst of War

 Among those affected, the Roma people have suffered greatly.
 Thousands of Roma call Ukraine their home.
-As Europe’s largest ethnic minority, the Roma (who speak various Romani dialects) face systemic discrimination because of harmful stereotypes that depict the Roma as liars and thieves.
+As Europe’s largest ethnic minority, the Roma (who speak various Romani languages) face systemic discrimination because of harmful stereotypes that depict the Roma as liars and thieves.

 This prejudice leads to unequal access to education, employment, housing, health care, and public services.
 The occupation of Ukraine by Russia and ongoing fighting have left many Roma in that region even more vulnerable to the persecution they have experienced for generations.